eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V13.md

 :ledger:
 You must install a number of software dependencies to create a suitable build environment on your system:

 - [Cygwin](https://cygwin.com/install.html), which provides a Unix-style command line interface.
 Install all packages in the `Devel` category.
-Included in this package is mingw, a minimalist subset of GNU tools for Microsoft Windows.
-OpenJ9 uses the mingw/GCC compiler and is tested with version 6.4.0 of same.
-Other versions are expected to work also.
 In the `Archive` category, install the packages `zip` and `unzip`.
 In the `Utils` category, install the `cpio` package.
 Install any further package dependencies that are identified by the installer.
 More information about using Cygwin can be found [here](https://cygwin.com/docs.html).
 - [Windows JDK 12](https://adoptopenjdk.net/releases.html?variant=openjdk12#x64_win), which is used as the boot JDK.
 - [Microsoft Visual Studio 2017](https://aka.ms/vs/15/release/vs_community.exe), which is the default compiler level used by OpenJDK13.
 - [Freemarker V2.3.8](https://sourceforge.net/projects/freemarker/files/freemarker/2.3.8/freemarker-2.3.8.tar.gz/download)